Iseq slides in late trading as rally runs out of steam

 But sentiment brightened in early Asia trade on growing hopes of a second interest rate cut this month by the US Federal Reserve.

-US president Donald Trump said he will ask Congress for a payroll tax cut and other “very major” stimulus moves to ease the economic pain of the coronavirus, but the details remained unclear by the time traders in Europe had left their desks.
+US president Donald Trump said he would ask Congress for a payroll tax cut and other “very major” stimulus moves to ease the economic pain of coronavirus, but the details remained unclear by the time traders in Europe had left their desks.

 The goal, business groups and economists say, is to get more cash into the pockets of workers and companies quickly.

-The global death toll from Covid-19 has topped 4,000 and number of confirmed cases is currently in excess of 116,000.
+The global death toll from Covid-19 has topped 4,000 and the number of confirmed cases is more than 116,000.

-“Traders are a bit nervy, the only positive news we’ve been getting out is probably rate cuts or tax cuts,” Michael Baker, an analyst at ETX Capital in London.
+“Traders are a bit nervy.
+The only positive news we’ve been getting out is probably rate cuts or tax cuts,” said Michael Baker, an analyst at ETX Capital in London.
 “We need news in terms of the actual control of the virus, which we don’t seem to be having right now.”